-I’m not sure whether or not you’ve ever noticed but the world is basically divided into 2 types of people – those who love dogs and those who love cats.
+Have you ever noticed but the world is basically divided into 2 types of people? – those who love dogs and those who love cats.
 It seems like almost everyone falls into one of these categories.
 In and of itself this isn’t such a bad thing but where it gets weird is the fact that these group don’t get along at all.
 There is an enmity between them and crossing such a divide is an act of betrayal.
 And so, as a result, relationships between dog-lovers and cat-lovers almost always end in disaster.

 We have a dog at home.
 I don’t really love it.
 It’s not that it is bad but it doesn’t know how to leave me alone.
 As soon as I open the door he is there with a tennis ball wanting to play.
 He drops the ball in the washing basket when I try to hang clothes on the line.
-He gets in my way when I’m walking.
-He lies across the doorway and doesn’t move.
+He gets in my way when I’m walking, then he’ll lie across the doorway and not move.
 It’s not that I don’t like the dog but I just want to be left alone.
 In short, I don’t think I’m a dog person.

 Before too many people hate me, I should add that I’m not a cat person either.
 Cats tend to be too solitary.
 They seem to be interested primarily in themselves.
 Of course they do come up to their owners but it’s normally when they are hungry.
 At least this was the case with my Grandfather’s cats.
 The only time we could pat them was when they were hungry.
 The rest of the time they spent together.